ChernyshovYuriy/financing/README.md

-# financing
+# Financing
-All about financing as open as I can do.
+All about financing, as open as I can do.